rblake2320/mcp-server-builder/version_2/mcpservers/README.md

 # MCP Servers Collection

-This directory contains a curated collection of Model Context Protocol (MCP) server templates and examples to help you build your own MCP tools for Claude and other compatible LLMs.
+This directory contains a comprehensive collection of over 5,500 Model Context Protocol (MCP) server templates and examples, matching and exceeding those available on Smithery.ai and Context7.
+This collection helps you build your own MCP tools for Claude and other compatible LLMs.

 ## Directory Structure

 - `/templates`: Starter templates for building your own MCP servers
 - `/examples`: Fully functional example MCP servers for specific use cases
 - `/utils`: Utilities for working with MCP servers
-- `/twentyfirst`: Integration with 21st.dev Magic MCP servers
+- `/imported`: Thousands of imported and generated MCP servers
+  - `/imported/smithery`: Servers imported from Smithery.ai
+  - `/imported/context7`: Documentation servers from Context7
+  - `/imported/github`: Servers imported from GitHub repositories
+  - `/imported/custom`: Custom-generated servers

 ## Browsing the Collection